Is Tai Lopez a scammer?

 Check indeed this picture with Elon Musk and some people wondering “why Elon Musk is endorsing a scammer”: Quora question (the obvious answer being Elon Musk cannot vet all people taking pics with him).

 And he made his short video with Rihanna his very own channel intro video.
-That’s how important it is for Tai being seen as a known and respected man among top celebrities:
+That’s how important it is for Tai to be seen as a known and respected man among top celebrities:

 Watch out for leechers when you become a celebrity :).